ajbraus/wdi-homework/intro-to-angular.md

   </body>
   </html>
   ```
-2. `npm install http-server` and call `http-server` - now open `http://localhost:8080` in your browser
+2. `sudo npm install http-server -g` and call `http-server` - now open `http://localhost:8080` in your browser
 3. Type in the input.
 What do you see?

 This is a two way data binding.
 As you type, you update `$scope` Angular's data model.
 Every time the model is updated, Angular updates the views to match the new state of the model.
 This is called Angular's **Digest Cycle**.
 In jQuery this would be like having a `change()` listener on every element and a function that updates the DOM, something like this but for every element: